A Guide to the Cannes Lions Awards

 Use this checkout checklist to ensure you've completed everything correctly:

-• Have you double checked your work meets the eligibility criteria detailed in Entry Kit 2?
+• Have you double checked your work meets the eligibility criteria detailed in Entry Kit: The Rules?

 • Have you made sure you're entering your work exactly as it aired?

-• Have you checked to make sure your visual assets are all in English or include English subtitles?
+• Have you checked to make sure your visual assets are all in English and include English subtitles?

 • Have you made sure not to reference the agency or any contributing creative companies in the written submission, as well as in any digital assets or physical materials?